hpware/reverse_engineering/README.md

 ## Disclaimer
 > [!CAUTION]
 > All of the contents in the Git repo is only for educational use only, DO NOT use it for illegal use.
+Like exploting people.
+If you found an expliot using something in this repo, please report it to Hackerone or HITCON Zeroday.

 ## Enviroments
 ### Python